pypa/cibuildwheel/README.md

 - `cibuildwheel` should wrap the complexity of wheel building.
 - The user interface to `cibuildwheel` is the build script (e.g. `.travis.yml`).
 Feature additions should not increase the complexity of this script.
 - Options should be environment variables (these lend themselves better to YML config files).
 They should be prefixed with `CIBW_`.
-- Options should be generalized to all platforms.
+- Options should be generalise to all platforms.
 If platform-specific options are required, they should be namespaced e.g. `CIBW_TEST_COMMAND_MACOS`

 Other notes: